Mushymato/MachineControlPanel/README.md

 ## Global and Local

 Both Inputs and Rules support disabling rules and inputs for the current location only, or for everywhere in the world.
-This can be done by clicking the Globe icon.
+You can switch between the two mods by clicking the globe icon.

-When a rule/input is disabled everywhere,
+A rule that is disabled everywhere will be disabled for current location regardless of currenct location settings.

+## Search

+There is a search box in both the machine select menu and the control panel menu.
+- In the machine select menu, this searches by machine name or qualified id.
+- In the control panel's rules page, this searches by input/output or description of rule.
+- IIn the control panel's inputs page, this searches by input item.

 ## Compatibility

 * Machines added via [Content Patcher](https://www.nexusmods.com/stardewvalley/mods/1915) is supported by this mod.
-    * C# mods that add machines via content pipeline is also supported.
+    * C# mods that add machines via content pipeline targeting `Data/Machines` are also supported.
+* [Furniture Machines](https://www.nexusmods.com/stardewvalley/mods/31678) are supported by this mod.
 * [Extra Machine Configs](https://www.nexusmods.com/stardewvalley/mods/22256):
-    * Extra fuel and rule specific is displayed.
+    * Extra fuel and rule specific output is displayed.
     * Output byproducts are displayed with an icon on the top right of the output item.
+Right-click to show all byproducts.
 * Both menus in this mod supports [Lookup Anything](https://www.nexusmods.com/stardewvalley/mods/541).
+* You can open the two menus with [Iconic Framework](https://www.nexusmods.com/stardewvalley/mods/11026).
+    * Left click opens the machine select menu.
+    * Right click opens a control panel, if a valid machine is nearby.
-* NOT COMPATIBLE with [Producer Framework Mod](https://www.nexusmods.com/stardewvalley/mods/4970) machines, no support is planned.
+* __NOT COMPATIBLE__ with [Producer Framework Mod](https://www.nexusmods.com/stardewvalley/mods/4970) machines, no support is planned.

 ### Multiplayer